ammarShahab/laravel-12-react-js-crud-back-complete/README.md

 3. name of the seeder table name is as like as name of Schema table name in my case "domain_host_heroes"
 4. In file Seeder => Database Seeder in run block add your seeder name in my case "DomainHostSeeder" (One time)
 5. run "php artisan db:seed" if found error then run "php artisan migrate:fresh --seed" which will add data to the db

+**Note: Sometimes it needs to clear some cache if found error on Seeding or migration.
+Use the following command will Clear and regenerate framework directories**

+-   php artisan cache:clear
+-   php artisan config:clear
+-   php artisan route:clear
+-   php artisan view:clear
+-   php artisan optimize:clear